P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/_posts/YGRE/2024-08-18-a-in-the-wild-linux-threat.markdown

 Days ago, I saw an interesting post on [X by @Huntio](https://x.com/Huntio/status/1823280152845107543) about an opendir found at IP address `106[.14.176.]208`, with some suspicious ELF files communicating with this address at port `7744`.
 Also, in the same tweet, [@abuse_ch mentioned](https://x.com/i/bookmarks?post_id=1823322611754918332) that this IP has been seen hosting a Cobalt Strike server on ports `80` and `4444`.

 ![Sharing on Twitter/X](/assets/images/YGRE/240818/image%201.png)
 Sharing on Twitter/X

 I decided to investigate those finds and see if we could spot some lights in something more.
-The tweet also shared two SHA1hashes of the ELF files found on the server.
+The tweet also shared two SHA1 hashes of the ELF files found on the server.

 - amd64 - [7b276653c3e09010c4ec0afe3f44859ec1f5d65d](https://www.virustotal.com/gui/file/facafec4183ca19a003b941f3c668917a3b5ab891e7c939d1e6fc37692416942)
 - linux_i386 - [3fd87c6e3d681d7f7909902899e1bce6c5095cf5](https://www.virustotal.com/gui/file/4c0ace878616b963dd6ed320ace24309eaeacfc143255d1639d83130a244719c)